TimeToogo/Pinq.Demo.Sql/README.md

 ) AS customers
 ```

+This query will be executed against the supplied PDO connection and the
-As this is just a demo the SQL generation is fairly makeshift and does
+result set will be returned.
+As this is just a demo the SQL generation
-not produce the most efficient code possible.
+is fairly makeshift and does not produce the most efficient code possible.

 [More examples can be found in the test suite](Tests/Integration)